-A new one-and-a-half cell RF gun (Fig. 1) has been commissioned, and it will replace the existing RF gun as the source of drive bunches.
-The new RF gun operates with a Cesium Telluride photocathode, and thus, due to the higher quantum efficiency of Cs2Te, it will be able to generate longer bunch trains with high charge per bunch.
-We plan to generate trains with up to 32 electron bunches, each separated by one L-band RF period, and with up to 100 nC per bunch.
+A new one-and-a-half cell RF gun (Fig. 1) is being commissioned, initially with a copper cathode (Fig. 2).
+It will replace the existing RF gun as the source of drive bunches.
+The new RF gun will operate with a Cesium Telluride photocathode, and thus, due to the higher quantum efficiency of Cs2Te (Fig. 3), it will be able to generate longer bunch trains with high charge per bunch.
+We plan to generate trains with up to 32 electron bunches. each separated by one L-band RF period, and with up to 100 nC per bunch.
 (It should be noted that the two upper limits, i.e. 32 bunches and 100 nC per bunch, cannot be reached simultaneously, since this would load the accelerating fields in the RF gun to an unacceptable level.)
 These longer bunch trains will, of course, generate longer RF pulses when traversing the wakefield structures.

 Three additional L-band RF power stations, consisting of one 30 MW Litton klystron and two 25 MW Thales klystrons, and their respective modulators, will power six new linac tanks in the drive beamline.
 The Litton klystron (on loan from LANL, thanks to B. Carlsten and S. Russell) has been operated with its new modulator.
-The two Thales klystrons are installed and connected to their new modulators.
-Their commissioning will begin as soon as the new cooling water station is operational.
+The two Thales klystrons have been delivered and will very soon be tested with their new modulators.

-Figure 1: The new AWA RF gun (between the blue solenoids) commissioned, initially with a copper photocathode, which was later replaced with a Cesium Telluride photocathode.
+Figure 1: The new AWA RF gun (between the blue solenoids) is being commissioned, initially with a copper photocathode, which will soon be replaced with a Cesium Telluride photocathode.
+This gun will replace the present drive gun as the source of drive bunches.

-The fabrication of the new linac tanks [1] is under way, and their completion is expected in the autumn of 2011.
-These new linacs (Fig. 2) will be seven-cell standing-wave π mode structures, designed to operate with 10 MW of input power and 11.2 MeV energy gain.
+The new linac tanks [1] are under fabrication, and their completion is expected for the Summer of 2011.
+These new linacs (Fig. 4) will be seven-cell standing-wave π mode structures, designed to operate with 10 MW of input power and 11.2 MeV energy gain.
 Thus, the operation of the six new linac tanks will increase the energy of the beam produced by the drive gun from 8 MeV to 75 MeV.
 This will, of course, allow significantly more energy to be extracted from the drive beam as it drives wakefields in the structures under test.
 The higher beam energy also implies a smaller physical transverse emittance of the bunches, facilitating their propagation through smaller aperture wakefield structures, and generating even higher wakefield amplitudes.